Motivated Mover: 1989 Cadillac Allante – SOLD!

 November 22, 2022 Update – The seller replaced their existing Craigslist ad with a fresh listing.
 While they mention they will accept any reasonable offer in the new listing, they also raised their asking price from $13,500 to $19,000.
 We believe that’s a ploy to ensure they have room to negotiate back down to the $13,500.

 GM has produced some of the most misunderstood classics in my 40 years as a car enthusiast.
 Seeing models like Pontiac Fiero, Oldsmobile Aurora, and the Cadillac Allante languish as cheap entries into vintage car ownership while other imports seemingly rocket up the valuation charts leaves me scratching my head.
 But does this also mean there is an opportunity to get into a model with an excellent pedigree that is misunderstood now?
 That’s the question when scoping out this clean 1989 Allante that the seller seems eager to sell.
-He’s listed it here on Craigslist in San Francisco for $14,000 (the original ask was $19,000) but emphasizes that he’s open to fair offers as he’s moving out of state somewhat imminently and isn’t taking the Cadillac with him.
+He first listed it in October 2022 on Craigslist in San Francisco for $13,000 (the original ask was $19,000) but emphasizes that he’s open to fair offers as he’s moving out of state somewhat imminently and isn’t taking the Cadillac with him.
 Comparing that price against the Classic.com model guide shows us that the seller is still asking for more than the market is willing to give it, with an average sale price of $6,134: